 The gathered students stood in two lines leading up to the entrance of the building, creating a passage for Hurd to walk through.
 As Hurd approached, the crowd erupted into applause that continued for over five minutes as she slowly walked down the line, greeting students with a fist bump or a hug.

-Vice President for Finance and Administration Audra Kahr, who arrived with Hurd, also profusely thanked the crowd of supporters.
+Vice President for Finance and Administration Audra Kahr, who arrived with Hurd, profusely thanked the crowd of supporters.
 Vice President for Student Life Sarah Moschenross stood on the steps of Marquis Hall, recording Hurd’s entrance on her phone.

 Planning for the event spread amongst some athletic teams on Monday, making its way into campus-wide GroupMe chats and the anonymous social media platform YikYak.